Building a Scalable Lakehouse with Iceberg, Trino, OLake & Apache Polaris

 - Federation: Query across multiple data sources (Iceberg, PostgreSQL, MySQL, Kafka) in a single query

-- Iceberg-native: Full support for Iceberg features including time travel, schema evolution, and hidden partitioning
+- Iceberg-native: Full support for Iceberg features including Time travel, schema evolution, and hidden partitioning

 - Scales horizontally: Add more workers to handle larger datasets and higher concurrency